 - Adrian Burde

-Adrian Burde (pronounced bur-DAY) enters his ninth season with the Florida gymnastics program in the fall of 2014.
+Adrian Burde (pronounced bur-DAY) enters his 10th season with the Florida gymnastics program in the fall of 2015.
 He coaches vault and tumbling, as well as aids in recruiting and team conditioning.

-Florida’s seven advancing to the last four NCAA floor exercise finals is the nation’s top total in that time span and UF’s eight in the NCAA vault finals is the second highest.
+Florida’s 10 advancing to the last five NCAA floor exercise finals is the nation’s top total in that time span and UF’s nine in the NCAA vault finals is the second highest.
 The Gators’ floor total of 49.725 in 2013 Super Six action set the NCAA Championships’ event record and Florida’s 49.875 in the 2014 home opener is the second-highest floor total in NCAA history.
-Florida ranked as the nation’s No. 1 vault team for 25 of 34 ranking periods (spanning from 2011 to 2013 seasons) and was the top-ranked floor team for the entire 2011 season.
+With Florida’s meet-high 49.65 in 2015, the Gators now own four of the top five floor totals in NCAA Super Six history.

 Burde coached the Gator uneven bar performers when he joined the program and his impact was evident early.
 The 2007 Gators opened the season with the team's then third-highest uneven bars team total ever of 49.575 at the Super Six Challenge.
 The UF bar record was reset to 49.70 versus Kentucky on Feb.
 16. The Gators held the No. 1 position in the national bar rankings for the final nine weeks of the regular season.
 Florida was again among the national uneven bars leaders in Burde's second season.
 Florida's total of 49.625 set in the Gators' Link to Pink meet was the nation's highest uneven bars total of the 2008 season and ranks third all-time for the Gators.
 Two Gators advanced to the 2009 NCAA bar final, with then sophomore Alicia Goodwin sharing third overall – matching the then-second-highest UF bar finish in the program’s history.
 All-America honors were earned by three Gator bar performers in 2010, with two advancing to the event final.